-- VI.
-Only the approved persons will be allowed in the LRC during this time. - VII.
-Users will be responsible for making sure that the keys are returned to the SNHS LRC Coordinator and that the lab and all equipment is in the same condition as when checked out. - VIII.
+- VII.
+Only the approved persons will be allowed in the LRC during this time. - VIII.
+Users will be responsible for making sure that the keys are returned to the MPHUSOH LRC Coordinator and that the lab and all equipment is in the same condition as when checked out. - IX.
 Groups may request to use the facility with one person being in charge of clean up and equipment return.
-All equipment must be returned in its' original condition - IX.
-A sign in/out sheet is located at the SNHS LRC counter, and all students or faculty are to sign in and out when using the LRC during hours of operation and during off hours.
+All equipment must be returned in its' original condition - X. A sign in/out sheet is located at the MPHUSOH LRC counter, and all students or faculty are to sign in and out when using the LRC during hours of operation and during off hours.

-Revised: 4/3/01, 5/2006, 10/17
+Revised: 4/3/01, 5/2006, 10/17, 2/20

-University of Guam School of Nursing and Health Sciences Learning Resource Center (LRC) Responsibility Agreement
+Learning Resource Center (LRC) Responsibility Agreement

-It is the responsibility of the Faculty, Students/Community users to maintain the upkeep of the SNHS Learning Resource Center during requested usage times.
+It is the responsibility of the Faculty, Students/Community users to maintain the upkeep of the MPHUSOH Learning Resource Center during requested usage times.
 All items used during this time, must be returned in its original condition.
+It is the user's responsibility to notify the LRC coordinator for any damage or loss.
 If items are damaged or in any way altered upon return, the user is ultimately responsible for the cost of repairs or the current cost of purchasing a replacement, whether it be the same identical item, or a similar item.